-From time to time, the Company is involved in or subject to legal, administrative, and regulatory proceedings, claims, demands, and investigations arising in the ordinary course of business, including direct claims brought by or against the Company with respect to intellectual property, contracts, employment and other matters, as well as claims brought against the Company's customers for whom the Company has a contractual indemnification obligation.
+From time to time, the Company is involved in or subject to legal, administrative and regulatory proceedings, inquiries and investigations and actual or threatened claims and/or demands arising in the ordinary course of business ("Claims"), including without limitation direct Claims brought by or against the Company, its affiliates, subsidiaries, directors and/or officers with respect to intellectual property, contracts, employment, commercial, legal, regulatory and/or other matters related to our business, as well as Claims brought against the Company's customers for whom the Company has a contractual indemnification obligation.
 The Company accrues for a liability when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 Significant judgment is required in both the determination of probability and the determination as to whether a loss is reasonably estimable.
 In addition, in the event the Company determines that a loss is not probable, but is reasonably possible, and it becomes possible to develop what the Company believes to be a reasonable range of possible loss, then the Company will include disclosure related to such matter as appropriate and in compliance with ASC 450.
-The accruals or estimates, if any, resulting from the foregoing analysis, are reviewed at least quarterly and adjusted to reflect the impact of negotiations, settlements, rulings, advice of legal counsel and other information and events pertaining to a particular matter.
+The accruals or estimates, if any, resulting from the foregoing analysis, are reviewed at least quarterly and adjusted to reflect the impact of negotiations, settlements, rulings, advice of legal counsel, and other information and events pertaining to a particular matter.
 To the extent there is a reasonable possibility that the losses could exceed the amounts already accrued, the Company will, as applicable, adjust the accrual in the period the determination is made, disclose an estimate of the additional loss or range of loss, indicate that the estimate is immaterial with respect to its financial statements as a whole or, if the amount of such adjustment cannot be reasonably estimated, disclose that an estimate cannot be made.
-From time to time, third parties assert claims against the Company regarding intellectual property rights, privacy issues, and other matters arising in the ordinary course of business.

-In addition, in the ordinary course of business, the Company is also subject to periodic threats of lawsuits, investigations and claims.
-Regardless of the outcome, litigation can have an adverse impact on the Company because of defense and settlement costs, diversion of management resources and other factors.
+Regardless of the outcome, litigation and investigations can have an adverse impact on the Company because of defense settlement costs, diversion of management resources and other factors.